rphmeier/rob.tech/_posts/2024-02-03-nearly-optimal-polkadot-merklization.md

 To handle the case of long shared prefixes in storage keys, we will introduce extension nodes which encode long partial lookup paths.

 The first challenge to solve in introducing extension nodes is to add a third kind of node, beyond branches and leaves.
+This requires a change in how we represent the nodes, so we can distinguish extensions from branches and leaves.
 Most trie implementations encode the type of node with a discriminant preceding the encoded value of the node, by using code that looks like this:

 ```rust
 enum Node {